yukihooked/roguehake/README.md

 Made by YUKINO and Zyu
-all other claiming that is there's is lying
+all other claiming that it's theirs is lying